Admission requirements

 Contact: Annick.Bleys@psb.ugent.be

-Master grants
+Master grant

-2. Master Mind scholarship of Flanders Knowledge Area for students from other countries with a GPA of 3.5 out of 4.0 and a minimum score of 94 on the TOEFL (Test of English as a Foreign Language).
-A proof of the GPA and TOEFL are both required.
+The Master Mind scholarship of Flanders Knowledge Area is for academically outstanding students with a GPA of 3.5 out of 4.0 and a minimum score of 94 on the TOEFL (Test of English as a Foreign Language) or an overall band score of minimum 7.0 on the IELTS (International English Language Testing System).
+A proof of the GPA and TOEFL/IELTS are both required.
 You can calculate your average GPA here.
-Please be aware that UGent can only suggest 20 candidates to the government of Flanders, of which we can only suggest 2 for the MSc in Bioinformatics.
-Deadline 1/03.

 Practical